nandolawson/keyforge95/README.md

 ### WebAssembly

 Install wasm32 as a target in rustup: _`rustup target add wasm32-unknown-unknown`_ and compile the project: _`cargo build --target wasm32-unknown-unknown`_.
 If you want to use the generation feature, you need to run `cargo build --target wasm32-unknown-unknown --features generation`.
 It is recommended, but not necessary, to compile the project via wasm-pack instead.
 To do this, simply run _`cargo install wasm-pack`_ and then _`wasm-pack build --target nodejs`_ / `wasm-pack build --target nodejs --features generation` after installing the target mentioned above.
 The finished build will then end up in the pkg folder in the project root.

+## Dev Container

+This project also offers a dev container containing all necessary and additional dependencies.
+These include:

+- cargo-edit
+- just
+- wasm-pack
+- Some useful VS Code extensions

 ## Contributing